karmakarsubhajit/city-temp-tracker/README.md

 # CityTempTracker

 City Temperature Tracker is project which downloads temperature data of many cities periodically from weatherapi.
 This data is stored in Elastic Search and an API is exposed to let user fetch temperature and other related details of multiple cities.
+It is built using Java , Spring Boot, ElasticSearch.

 ## Features